Barbed Wire in Aphrodite’s Garden

 “You’ll have to take that coat off.”

-Irakles, submerged to his neck, steadied himself against the swell.
-He held his breath as Fulya, with her back to him, slowly unbuttoned her beach coat.
+Submerged to his neck, he steadied himself against the swell and held his breath as Fulya, with her back to him, slowly unbuttoned her coat.

 Chris and Rebecca (In Rebecca’s Bedroom)

-He downed his wine in a gulp, banged down his glass and charged toward the bedroom.
-He whacked the door with the book.
+Fuck that bastard.
+He downed his wine in a gulp, banged down his glass and charged to Rebecca’s bedroom.
+He whacked the door with Lawrell’s book.
 “I’m coming in,” he yelled and flung open the door.

 Principal Characters